ThisIsntTheWay/headless-anki/README.md

 ```

 By default, Anki will be launched using `QT_QPA_PLATFORM="vnc"`.
-This will enable Anki to be accessed using a VNC viewer which might help in debugging, provided port `5900` is forwarded:
+This will enable Anki to be accessed using a VNC viewer which might help with debugging, provided port `5900` is forwarded:
 ![](images/vnc_gui.png)

 ## Building
-To quickly build the image, issue:
+To quickly build the image yourself, issue:
 ```bash
 docker build --progress=plain . -t headless-anki:test
 ```

 Different versions of each component (Anki, QT, AnkiConnect) can be installed.
-Supply these versions as build flags:
+Supply those versions as build flags:
 ```bash
 docker build \
     --build-arg ANKICONNECT_VERSION=24.7.25.0 \